Dr Resto Cruz

 My current PhD students are:

-If you are interested in being supervised by Resto Cruz, please see the links below (open in new windows)for more information:
+If you are interested in working with me, please see the links below (open in new windows)for more information:

 Background

-Resto Cruz is Lecturer in Social Anthropology at the University of Edinburgh.
-His work centres on how lives and relationships unfold over time, the traces that accumulate in their wake, and how they are shaped by, and generate, wider historical transformations.
-He has conducted ethnographic and archival research in the Philippines and the United Kingdom.
+I am a Lecturer in Social Anthropology at the University of Edinburgh.
+My work centres on how lives and relationships unfold over time, the traces that accumulate in their wake, and how they are shaped by, and generate, wider historical transformations.
+I have conducted ethnographic and archival research in the Philippines and the United Kingdom.

-His current book project examines social and geographical mobility in post-1945 central Philippines: how parent-child ties and siblingship propelled the pursuit of upward mobility, but were also transformed by the shifts that they engendered.
-This project is based on 14 months of ethnographic and archival research, and contributes to wider scholarship on the generative powers of kinship and personhood, as well as their complex and ambivalent character.
-It was supported by a Wadsworth International Fellowship from the Wenner-Gren Foundation for Anthropological Research.
+My current book project examines social and geographical mobility in post-1945 central Philippines: how parent-child ties and siblingship propelled the pursuit of upward mobility, but were also transformed by the shifts that they engendered.
+This project is based on ten years of ethnographic and archival research, and contributes to wider scholarship on the generative powers of kinship and personhood, as well as their complex and ambivalent character.
+This project builds on my doctoral research at the University of Edinburgh, supported by a Wadsworth International Fellowship from the Wenner-Gren Foundation for Anthropological Research.

-Before rejoining Edinburgh, he was Research Associate at the University of Manchester, where he worked on the 'Transitions and Mobilities' project, an interdisciplinary study of postwar girlhood and youth transitions in Britain and their implications for later life (PI Professor Penny Tinkler).
-As part of this study, he was Visiting Researcher at the MRC Unit for Lifelong Health and Ageing at the Institute of Cardiovacular Science, UCL.
+From 2018-19, I was Research Associate at the University of Manchester, where he worked on the 'Transitions and Mobilities' project, an interdisciplinary study of postwar girlhood and youth transitions in Britain and their implications for later life (PI Professor Penny Tinkler).
+As part of this study, I was Visiting Researcher at the MRC Unit for Lifelong Health and Ageing at the Institute of Cardiovacular Science, UCL.

 Teaching